-- In the event of a pest infestation report by a tenant, it is the landlord’s job to remedy the issue immediately and pay for pest control since the location of a rental property has nothing to do with a tenant.
+- In the event of a pest infestation report by a tenant, it is the landlord’s job to remedy the issue immediately and pay for pest control since the location of a rental property has nothing to do with the tenant.

 - In this situation, the financial responsibility will belong to the landlord.
 Other pest infestations include ants, bedbugs, cockroaches, spiders, termites, and wasps.

-A landlord, who is responsible and has his tenants’ safety his number one priority, should regularly make arrangements for maintenance and pest prevention.
+A landlord, who is responsible and has his tenants’ safety as his number one priority, should regularly make arrangements for maintenance and pest prevention.
 This is to avoid pest infestation reports in the first place.

 - A tenant pays for pest control if the pest infestation is caused by his or her behavior or actions.
-The living condition of a tenant could very well be the cause of a problem like this.
+The living conditions of a tenant could very well be the cause of a problem like this.